Kitura/SwiftyRequest/README.md

 ## Usage

 ### Make Requests
-To make outbound HTTP calls using RestKit, you create a `RestRequest` instance.
+To make outbound HTTP calls using SwiftyRequest, you create a `RestRequest` instance.
 Required constructor parameters are `method`, `url`, and `credentials`, but there are many more you can use, such as:

 - `headerParameters`
 - `acceptType`